WolbachAuth0/universal-login/README.md

-# Auth0 - North America Commercial CIAM Specialist Management API
+# Okta Customer Identity Cloud Universal Login Manager

-This repository contains a collection of scripts which access the Auth0 Management API to perform various tasks.
-The initial intent was to provide functionality which is not currently available via the Auth0 dashboard, but may require demonstration to customers.
-Examples include, bulk loading of users and customization of the new universal login experience.
+This repository contains a collection of scripts which intended to manage customizations of the Auth0 Universal Login.

 ## Installation